thingsboard/thingsboard.github.io/_includes/docs/samples/analytics/ai-models.md

 When working with models compatible with the OpenAI API, an important parameter is the **base URL**, which defines the address used to send requests to the API.

 <b><font size="3">Official Base URL</font></b>

-This is the standard address provided by OpenAI to access its services.
-For convenience, the official OpenAI API base URL is preconfigured in ThingsBoard.
+The standard OpenAI API endpoint, preconfigured in ThingsBoard.
+Use this to access models hosted by OpenAI.

-Use it when:
-- You are working directly with OpenAI models.
-- You require maximum compatibility, the latest features, and full support from OpenAI.

 <b><font size="3">Custom Base URL</font></b>

-This is used when you want to connect to a third-party provider or a self-hosted deployment that implements an OpenAI-compatible protocol.

-Use it when:
-- You need to integrate locally deployed or custom models.
-- You must meet data residency requirements (e.g., run in a specific region).
-- You work with alternative providers that support the OpenAI API.
+An alternative endpoint for providers that implement the OpenAI-compatible API protocol.
+Use this when there is no dedicated integration for your provider and they offer an OpenAI-compatible API (e.g., DeepSeek, Qwen, self-hosted Ollama).

 {% capture difference %}
 When using a custom base URL, the **API key becomes optional**.
 This enables working with models that do not require authentication, such as locally hosted models.
 However, most cloud model providers will still require a valid API key.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}